Adjudicators for the 2018 – 2019 season.

 His experience in amateur theatre began in 1991, as stage manager and technical designer for a number of local groups.
 His play The Difficult Crossing debuted in 2000 and was revived in 2011, Andy’s first production as director.
 Since then Andy has directed a number of shorter, studio productions, preferring the immediacy and intimacy of smaller performing spaces.
 He started adjudicating in 2015, initially for Cheshire Theatre Guild, for whom he still works from time to time.

-As a writer, Andy has published six books so far, the most recent being 2017’s Pink Floyd Song by Song.
-He has a further two books due in 2018, and another contracted for 2020.
+As a writer, Andy has published eight books so far, with another contracted for 2020.

 If pressed Andy will concede that the best theatre production he’s ever seen was Dr. Dee by Rufus Norris and Damon Albarn at the Manchester International Festival in 2011, closely followed by Maxine Peake as Hamlet at the Royal Exchange in 2014.